yanwang-ntu/yanwang-ntu.githib.io/README.md

 	* Papers
 	* Courses
 	* Design projects
-+ A list of tags (keywords) used in papers and courses is automatically generated so visitors can easily see the topics covered in research and teaching
++ A list of tags (keywords) used in papers and courses is automatically generated so visitors can easily see the topics covered in research and teaching.
-+ The website provides social icons specific to academia: office hours, Zoom, Substack, Google Scholar
++ The website provides social icons specific to academia: office hours, Zoom, Substack, and Google Scholar.
-+ The metadata for webpages, which appear below the webpage title, are tailored to the academic context
++ The metadata for webpages, which appear below the webpage title, are tailored to the academic context.
-+ Color scheme, font, spacing, buttons, and general appearance have been streamlined and made as minimalist as possible
++ Color scheme, font, spacing, buttons, and general appearance have been streamlined and made as minimalist as possible.
-+ The website provides new archetypes for paper pages, course pages, an archive page, and a search page
++ The website provides new archetypes for paper pages, course pages, an archive page, and a search page.

 ## Installation

 + Clone the repository to your local machine
 + Install [Hugo](https://gohugo.io/installation/).
 On a Mac, this is easily done with [Homebrew](https://brew.sh): simply run `brew install hugo` in the terminal.
-+ Since the website is hosted on GitHub Pages, the website can conveniently be updated by [GitHub Desktop](https://desktop.github.com).
++ Since the website is hosted on GitHub Pages, it is convenient to update the website through [GitHub Desktop](https://desktop.github.com).

 ## Usage

 ### Website development

 To check that everything works, experiment with the code, and slowly develop your website, start by rebuilding the website locally.
-In the terminal, navigate to your website directory and run `hugo server` from there.
+In the terminal, navigate to the website directory and run `hugo server` from there.
 The command builds the website with Hugo and starts a local web server.
 The website is then available at http://localhost:1313 in any web browser.
-Hugo automatically rebuilds the site and refreshes the web page in the browser as changes are made to the files (content, templates) in the repository.
+Hugo automatically rebuilds the site and refreshes the webpage in the browser as changes are made to any file in the website repository.
 This allows you to see changes instantly as you are developing your website.

 ### Website compilation

-Once your website is ready to be made public, run `hugo` in the terminal from your website directory.
-This command will convert content files into HTML pages, handles static assets, generates URLs and organizes pages, and finally compile the website into the `public` folder for deployment.
+Once your website is ready to be made public, run `hugo` in the terminal from the website directory.
+This command will convert content files into HTML pages, handle static assets, generate URLs and organize pages, and finally compile the website into the `public` folder for deployment.

 ### Website deployment

-With GitHub Desktop, you can just commit the changes and push them to the GitHub repository online.
+With GitHub Desktop, you can  easily commit the changes and push them to the website repository on GitHub.
 Then, [GitHub Actions](https://gohugo.io/hosting-and-deployment/hosting-on-github/) will build the website and deploy it to GitHub Pages.
 The workflow is in the `hugo.yml` file stored in the `.github/workflows` folder.
 It usually takes a few minutes for the website to be deployed and go live.

 ## Customization